rreece/deep-learning-101/natural-language.md

 which is a map from the token IDs to a vector in some large space, with dimension called the `embedding_size`.

-The tensor shape of the output of embedding is
+The tensor shape of the output of the embedding is

 ```
 [batch][seq][embed]     e.g. [8][256][1280]